Ricky Meinhold: St. Louis Cardinals

 In 2013, Meinhold was hired as a scout and as a coach for the St. Louis Cardinals minor-league affiliate Palm Beach Cardinals.
 After the 2014 season he was promoted to being a professional major league scout.
 From 2017 to 2019, he served as the pitching development analyst.

-During his time with the Cardinals since April 2016, he also serves at USA Baseball for pitching development and evaluation.
-A position he still holds since leaving the Cardinals organization.
+During his time with the Cardinals, he also served at USA Baseball for pitching development and evaluation.
 He would later serve as the pitching coach for the 2017 United States national under-18 baseball team.

 New York Mets

 In December 2019, Meinhold was hired by then-GM Brodie Van Wagenen as the minor league pitching coordinator for the New York Mets.

-In January 2021, Meinhold was promoted by the Mets as the club's assistant pitching coach serving alongside Jeremy Hefner while retaining the minor league pitching coordinator position.
+In January 2021, Meinhold was promoted by the Mets as the club's assistant pitching coach serving alongside Jeremy Accardo while retaining the minor league pitching coordinator position.

 On September 23, 2021, Meinhold left his position as the assistant pitching coach and minor league pitching coordinator.

 Lotte Giants

-On November 6, 2021, Meinhold was hired as the director of pitching for the Lotte Giants of the Korea Baseball Organization.
+On November 6, 2021, Meinhold was hired as the director of pitching for the Lotte Giants of the KBO League.